The <duration> element

 Parent elements: <backup><figured-bass><forward><note>

 Duration is a positive number specified in division units.
-This is the intended duration vs. notated duration (for instance, differences in dotted notes in Baroque-era music).
-Differences in duration specific to an interpretation or performance should be represented using the note element’s attack and release attributes.
+The <duration> element represents the intended duration vs. the notated duration (for instance, differences in dotted notes in Baroque-era music).
+Differences in duration specific to an interpretation or performance should be represented using the <note> element’s attack and release attributes.

 Content